The best way to create happy triggers is to start by understanding what a happy trigger is.

 Find an image or photo that reminds you of a happy memory for a happy thought.

 Place it in a spot that’s easy to see.

 2. Think of a smell that brings you joy

-Maybe it’s the smell of coffee that reminds you a new day is ahead and elicits feelings of excitement.
+Maybe the smell of coffee reminds you that a new day is ahead and elicits excitement.

 At night, choose a lavender-scented bath soap that relaxes and calms your mind after a hard day’s work.

 3. What’s a sound that has a positive effect on you?